mllamazares/STRIDE-vs-ASVS/README.md

 * **ASVS Chapter**: the chapter of the ASVS standard to be mapped.
     - Check ASVS high-level structure at [How To Reference ASVS Requirements](https://owasp.org/www-project-application-security-verification-standard/).
 * **Teams**: the teams that are usually involved in the implementation of the control.
     - Bear in mind that ASVS aims for an holistic approach to promote cross-team collaboration.
-"Security is eveyone job!"
+"Security is everyone's responsibility!"
 * **STRIDE**: threats applicable to that ASVS chapter (for more info check the [STRIDE](#stride) section).
     - Threats names are compressed by their first letter and corresponding emoji (i.e. `🤡 T` for Tampering).
     - There are some blank cells because some chapters that depend on the specific context of the project (i.e. *V12 - Files and Resources*) or are addressed in the design phase (i.e. *V1 - Architecture & Design*).